CSPA Membership for 2018-2019 will open in February 2018.

 Gold Circle Awards are offered to recognize superior work by student journalists usually as individuals but sometimes as an entire staff working with either print or online media.
 These media are published in schools or colleges throughout the United States and in overseas schools following an American plan of education.

-For the 31st annual Gold Circles, the deadline for Yearbooks and Digital Media is now November 1, 2013.
-Eligibility for these categories is November 2, 2012 through November 1, 2013.
+The deadline for Yearbooks and Digital Media is October 1, 2018.
+Eligibility for these categories is October 14, 2017 through October 1, 2018.

 Your publication must have a CSPA membership to enter the Gold Circle Awards.
 Click here to find out more about the three different types of membership available.